DonguZZangZZang/DonguZZangZZang.github.io/_posts/2017-12-17-Open_Source.md

 ---

-In team project, my part was making modelling file of music player.
-I used Rhino to model the music player.
+In team project, my part was making modelling file of music player.\n I used Rhino to model the music player.\n
-Here's some photo of it.
+Here's some photo of it.\n